bonnierpolska/devourer/README.md

 -------------

 Please read CONTRIBUTORS file before submitting a pull request.

 We use Travis CI.
 The targets are 10.00 for lint 10.00 and 100% for coverage, as well as building sphinx docs.

-You will need to `pip install -r requirements.txt` to do it.
+You can of also check the build manually, just make sure to `pip install -r requirements.txt` before:

 ```
 pylint devourer --rcfile=.pylintrc